the-senior-dev/sm_solid_js/README.md

 ![software-mastery](/docs/software_mastery.png)

-###### To get additional feedback and support on this **Action Item**, you can:
+##### To get additional feedback and support on this **Action Item**, you can:

 👉 Attend one of our Weekly Coaching Sessions to receive feedback and advice on specific challenges.
-RSVP to an upcoming session here!
+[RSVP to an upcoming session here](https://community.theseniordev.com/c/coaching-calls/)!

-👉 Share a question or challenge in the Code Review space to receive insights and suggestions from the coaches!
+👉 Share a question or challenge in the **[Code Review Space](https://community.theseniordev.com/c/codereview/)** to receive insights and suggestions from the coaches!